Israeli moves in the West Bank cause new frictions with Biden administration

 “Really, the fact they have been functioning so far is a miracle,” said Mordechai Kremnitzer, senior fellow at the Israel Democracy Institute.
 “This is a coalition of the extremes, from left and right.”

 But the relative calm evaporated late this month.
-Left-leaning members of the coalition were infuriated by the move to designate the Palestinian rights groups as terrorist organizations, and these lawmakers said they had not be informed in advance.
+Left-leaning members of the coalition were infuriated by the move to designate the Palestinian rights groups as terrorist organizations, and these lawmakers said they had not been informed in advance.
 They warned that the coalition’s fragile unity could not survive ideological freelancing.

 The parliament, or Knesset, has until Nov.
-4 to pass the final budget or new elections could be automatically triggered.
+4 to pass the final budget, or new elections could be automatically triggered.
 The failure to adopt a budget brought down the previous coalition at the end of 2020, leading to Israel’s fourth election in just two years.

 The leader of the Labor Party said Gantz’s move had damaged Israel’s relations with Washington and Europe.
 The left-wing Meretz Party accused Gantz of pandering to right-wing nationalists.
 “Meretz won’t be in a government of that kind,” Regional Cooperation Minister Esawi Frej said in an interview with the Maariv newspaper.